 In May 2018 Cub Scout Shooting Sports Age Appropriate guidelines changed.

 The Cub Scout Shooting Sports documents are in process of being updated so please use the Age Appropriate Guidelines for Scouting Activities for guidance on appropriate shooting sports programs .

 Shooting Sports is an important part of our BSA camping operations.
 In order to have a safe and fun shooting sports program, the BSA has set forth safety standards and training for all volunteers and staff who will be in charge of Shooting Sports Activities.
 For a complete list of these standards, see the links below.

-NRA Instructor Course Pre-Requisites: As of July 2018 All BSA shooting sports candidates MUST take a basic student class in their discipline before attending the instructor class.
-Therefore, before you can attend and be certified as a NRA Rifle and Shotgun instructor at one of the following trainings, you MUST already have taken and passed NRA Basic Rifle and Shotgun classes.
-The BSA and NRA offer these courses at discounted prices across the country or you can attend any commercial NRA Basic Rifle and Shotgun classes.
+NRA Instructor Course Pre-Requisites: All BSA shooting sports candidates MUST take a basic student class in their discipline before attending the instructor class.
+Therefore, before you can attend and be certified as a NRA Rifle and Shotgun instructor, you MUST already have taken and passed NRA Basic Rifle and Shotgun classes.
+The BSA and NRA offer these courses at discounted prices across the country (click the link below) or you can attend any commercial NRA Basic Rifle and Shotgun classes.
 To find a Basic Rifle and/or Shotgun course in your area, please visit: www.nrainstructors.org .
-If you have any questions, please email [email protected] .
+If you have any questions, please email shootingsports@Scouting.org .

 Additional information regarding BSA Pistol Shooting activities, training and requirements

 Chalk Ball, Sporting Arrows, Pistol Safety and Marksmanship program, Cowboy Action Shooting